-Industrial electrification refers to the targeted shift from fossil energy sources such as natural gas, oil or coal to electricity from renewable sources, in order to make industrial processes like process heat generation, drives or steam production more climate-friendly.
+Industrial electrification means the targeted shift from fossil energy sources such as natural gas, oil or coal to electricity from renewable sources, in order to make industrial processes like process heat generation, drives or steam production more climate-friendly.
 The aim is to significantly reduce CO₂ emissions, improve energy efficiency and at the same time benefit economically from developments such as negative electricity prices or flexible grid charges.

 Industrial electrification is a key element of the energy transition.
 It enables companies to meet regulatory decarbonisation requirements and position themselves for the future – particularly in energy-intensive sectors such as steel, chemicals, paper, food production and mechanical engineering.